se-edu/addressbook-level25/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5.should be able to hold at least 100 tags for each person 6.should respond to a user request in 0.5 second

 ## Appendix D : Glossary